wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 at some point, either in the IOT or in a poll.
 The same applies for 'need complete', bits are 0,1.
 Until this is done, the emulator will continuously call your IOT until the complete is issued.

-However, if your IOT does not support waiting, call `IOTNOWAIT()` before returning from your handler.
-This should be done when the pulse argument is 1 to be effective.
 The state of these 2 is passed in the `completion` argument to your handler. if it is 1, then bits 5 and 6 are either 1,0 or 0,1.
 This is consistent with the real PDP-1 behavior, a wait state does just that, waits before proceeding.